 A survey course concerned with the study of human relationships in groups and of the structures and organizations that develop within human society.
 Emphasis is placed on various social phenomena and the theories which attempt to explain them.
-Social and Behavioral Sciences credit.
 (F, SP, OF, OSP, OSU) MOTR Equivalent: MOTR SOCI 101 - GENERAL SOCIOLOGY